What to know about Hurricane Milton as it churns toward Florida's Gulf Coast

 “A northeastward motion with some increase in forward speed is expected” through Wednesday night, the hurricane center said.

-With the storm expected to remain fairly strong as it crosses Florida, hurricane warnings were extended early Tuesday to parts of the state’s east coast.
+With Milton expected to remain fairly strong as it crosses Florida, hurricane warnings were extended early Tuesday to parts of the state’s east coast.

 Why are scientists saying this is a weird storm season?